How To Measure Your Caravan Tyre Pressure

 Regularly checking and maintaining your tow vehicle and caravan's tyre pressure is a simple yet essential task that significantly contributes to both safety and efficiency on the road.

-When and How to check Tyre Pressure
+When and How to check Caravan Tyre Pressures.

 You should check your caravan’s tyre pressure at least once a month, before each trip, and each morning you drive during a trip.
 To do this, we recommend investing in a TPMS (Tyre Pressure Monitoring System) to take with you on the road.